pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/index.md

      all the data in each input independently.
 The pipeline processes the datums in no defined order and the output repository includes results from all input sources.

+**Group**
+:    A group input can take one or multiple repositories and processes
+     all the data that match a particular file path pattern at once.
+Pachyderm's group is similar to the database *group-by*, but it matches on file paths only, not the content of the files.

 The number of datums for a job is defined by the
 [glob pattern](glob-pattern.md) which you specify for each input.
 Think of